-How to Know When It’s Time for a Furnace Repair Posted February 16, 2018 In Mount Pleasant you rely on your furnace to keep you warm throughout the winter.
+How to Know When Its Time for a Furnace Repair Posted February 16, 2018 In Mount Pleasant you rely on your furnace to keep you warm throughout the winter.
 If it’s been a while since you had a routine maintenance appointment for your heat pump, you could be preparing for furnace fix-up visit in the near future.
 At the very least, you could have a dirty air filter, which can obstruct air flow and impact your furnace’s efficiency.
 It could even produce issues with your furnace’s limit switch, which controls furnace operation.
 There are a lot of other reasons you may call for a furnace repair.
 We’ve assembled some indicators for you to look for.
 The sooner you can call for a heat pump repair, the better.
 Call in a pro, like Olde Towne Heating & Air, if you note any of these symptoms: Your blower doesn’t seem to be operating properly.
 Is it operating enough?
 Is it working all the time?
 Is the air blowing through as liberally as it should, or does it seem tired?
 Indications related to your blower could signify a slight problem with your air filter or the internal blower.
 Your home isn’t getting warm enough.
 Are you ramping up the thermostat again and again, but you’re still cold?
 This could be a issue with your thermostat.
 It might be that your furnace is too little for your home.
 It may even be a problem with your gas source or your pilot light, along with other things.
 Your furnace is loud.
 If your furnace starts working noisily or generating noises you’re not used to hearing, there could be a problem.
 You smell gas.
 You certainly don’t want to interfere with this one.
 If you smell gas, cut off your furnace right away and turn off its gas supply.
 Get around lighting matches or switching on lights until your HVAC expert or your gas company inspects it.
 You find water pooling around your furnace.
 Many times this is a blocked condensation line.
 This could demand both plumbing and HVAC professionals to repair.
 Your utility bill keeps growing.
 If your bill is climbing, but your usage is not, there could be a number of issues.
 Your HVAC technician will help find out what’s going wrong.
 Now that you’ve read these signs, you’ll know when you need to schedule furnace repair.
 And we’re here when you need it.
-Call Olde Towne Heating & Air at 843-856-1433 or use our online scheduler when you need to arrange repairs or regular maintenance.
+Call Olde Towne Heating & Air at 843-485-0967 when you need to arrange repairs or regular maintenance.